-- Triangulation will currently only work on brushes that have 6 faces (cuboids) and an upright front and back face!
+- Triangulation will currently only work on brushes that have 5 or 6 faces (wedges and squares) and an upright front and/or back face!

 Map2Curve reads texture information from imported brush faces and uses them to calculate the new generated textures, aka rotate them, re-scale them and move them horizontally along the respective brush/arc edges.